 The cultural difficulty writers faced in trying to pinpoint the man is suggested even in the quantity of nicknames they stuck on him.
 He was tagged the Bronze Cyclone, the Bronze Wonder, the Racing Redskin, the Wonderful Redskin, Tireless Tom, Big Chief, Heap Big Chief, the Great Indian, even the Irish Indian and, later — not yet out of his thirties — Old Tom.
 This confusion of titles did not so much describe a man named Tom Longboat, but the gropings of newspapermen to integrate a world-famous Canadian “Indian” into the racial hierarchies of the time.

-A cruel but revealing comment came from a Toronto Star writer who, after Longboat's triumph at Boston, wrote “His trainers are to he congratulated ... for having such a docile pupil.”
+A cruel and revealing comment came from a Toronto Star writer who, after Longboat's triumph at Boston, wrote “His trainers are to be congratulated ... for having such a docile pupil.”

 If Longboat was to gain the respect of the media, it would not be by proving himself the greatest runner in the world, which he would soon do, but by becoming “docile” and “manageable.”
 This would prove more difficult.

 On the heels of his Boston victory, Tom Longboat was evicted from his YMCA lodgings for reasons described alternately as “breaking curfew,” smoking, drinking a bottle of beer, or being in the company of women.
 His management was taken over by Tom Flanagan, director of the Irish Canadian Athletic Club and a flamboyant Toronto sports promoter.